Beit Warszawa Synagogue

-Beit Warszawa Synagogue is a liberal Jewish synagogue officially opened in 1999 in Warsaw.
-It operates as a full-fledged synagogue with regular events, including Friday night and Saturday morning prayers.
-Beit Warszawa is a member of Beit Polska, the umbrella organization for the Progressive/Reform Judaism in Poland.
+The Beit Warszawa Synagogue (Synagoga „Beit Warszawa”) is a Reform Jewish congregation and synagogue, located at 113 Wiertnicza Street, in the district of Wilanów, Warsaw, in the Masovian Voivodeship of Poland.
+Designed in the Modernist style and completed in 2003, the synagogue has regular events, including Friday night and Saturday morning prayers.
+Beit Warszawa is a member of Beit Polska, the umbrella organization for the Progressive and Reform Jewish community in Poland.

-Origins
+History

+Leadership

-Beit Warszawa started in 1990s when Jonathan Mills and others individuals gathered a group of friends to explore the possibility of creating a reform synagogue.
-Previously, the only choice had been the orthodox Nożyk Synagogue in the centre of Warsaw.
+Beit Warszawa started in 1999 when Jonathan Mills and others individuals gathered a group of friends to explore the possibility of creating a Reform synagogue.
+Previously, the only choice had been the Orthodox Nożyk Synagogue in the centre of Warsaw.
 Initially, Oneg Shabbat were held once a month in the house of one of the congregants.
 However, as time passed and the community grew, Shabbat started to be held every Friday night.
 Increasingly various events were held during the week as well.

 In 2000 Cynthia Culpeper became the first female rabbi to lead religious services in Poland when she conducted High Holy Day services at Beit Warszawa.